-Andrew Hawksworth : Andrew has been a member of Altrincham Baptist Church for more than twenty years.
-He became Assistant Minister in May 2016 and is a minister in training at Northern Baptist College.
-Originally trained as an architect he has specialised in church building design and until last year was managing director of a multi-disciplinary practice based in Manchester.
+Andrew Hawksworth : Andrew has been a member of Altrincham Baptist Church for more than twenty five years.
+He became Assistant Minister in May 2016.
+Following training at Westminster Theological Centre and Northern Baptist College he was Ordained and Inducted as Minister at ABC on 8 June 2019.
+Originally trained as an architect he has specialised in church building design and was Managing Director of a multi-disciplinary practice based in Manchester.

 Andrew is responsible for the Pastoral Care and Prayer life of ABC and is passionate to ensure that everyone finds their place in the church family where they are cared for and can grow as disciples of Jesus.

 Andrew is married to Helen, they have three children, Emma, Joshua and Jessica.
 When not working, he enjoys spending time with the family, playing golf and photography.

 Sarah Court : Sarah commenced her role as the children’s and families worker in January 2013.
 Central to Sarah’s role at ABC is the provision of practical and spiritual support to families within the church.